ammarahm-ed/react-native-geckoview/README.md

 ## Messaging

 Messaging works through an extension for `GeckoView` which can be found at the root of the project.
-Copy `extensions/messaging` to your Apps's `android/app/src/main/assets/messaging` folder.
+Copy contents of `extensions/messaging` to your Apps's `android/app/src/main/assets/messaging` folder.

 ## Thanks to
 - [fushixiang](https://github.com/a251115100/geckoview-jsdemo) for GeckoView extension example.